PDAL/PDAL/doc/tutorial/las.rst

     "ScanDirectionFlag", "EdgeOfFlightLine", "Classification"
     "ScanAngleRank", "UserData", "PointSourceId"

-These fixed formats have known field sizes, and explicit meanings.
-Because LAS data are fluffy, adding 14 bytes per point to add both GPSTime and Red/Green/Blue fields can waste a lot of storage if there isn't any actual data in them or you would like to disregard it.
+Because LAS files have no built-in compression, it's important to use a point format that stores the fewest fields possible that store the desired data.
+For example, point format 10 uses 45 more bytes per point than point format zero.

-A simple ``dataformat_id`` option along with the ``forward`` option to carry along all of the rest of the fields will be useful in our case to remove both the time and color fields (Point format 0):
+If one wanted remove the Red/Green/Blue fields from a LAS file (one using point format 2), one could simply set the ``dataformat_id`` option to 0.
+The ``forward`` option can also be set to carry forward all possible header values from the source file to the new, smaller file.

 .. code-block:: json
     :linenos: